kentskyo/bike_rentals/README.md

 This dataset has the number of riders for each hour of each day from January 1 2011 to December 31 2012.
 The number of riders is split between casual and registered, summed up in the `cnt` column.
 You can see the first few rows of the data above.

 Below is a plot showing the number of bike riders over the first 10 days in the data set.
 You can see the hourly rentals here.
 This data is pretty complicated!
 The weekends have lower over all ridership and there are spikes when people are biking to and from work during the week.
 Looking at the data above, we also have information about temperature, humidity, and windspeed, all of these likely affecting the number of riders.
-You'll be trying to capture all this with your model.

 ```python